Dance in the Rain (song)

-"Dance In The Rain" is an R&B/pop single by Japanese singer-songwriter Kumi Koda.
+"Dance In the Rain" is an R&B/pop single by Japanese singer-songwriter Koda Kumi.
 It received a worldwide release as a digital single and only received a physical release to her official fan club.

 The music video became the first 360° VR music video to be compatible with the Oculus Rift.

 Information

-Dance in the Rain is Japanese R&B-turned-pop artist Kumi Koda's fifty-eighth single.
+Dance in the Rain is Japanese R&B-turned-pop artist Koda Kumi's fifty-eighth single.
 While the single was given a worldwide digital release, it was only released physically to her fan club.
 The physical single release carried the making-of for Dance in the Rain, which was not released publicly.
 Due to the limited release, it did not chart on Oricon.

 The single became the first single with its music video released for the Oculus Rift, using 360° virtual reality.
 The music video was released coupled with the release of the Oculus Rift during the live promotional event in London.
 The production of Dance in the Rain was revealed in Tent London, an art festival held in London in 2014.
 The virtual reality music video was highly appreciated by the Londoners, with the music video climax standing out at the art festival.

 The music video used three-dimensional sound effects, along with complete immersion.